-Regardless of where you keep your inventory, if you have invested a lot of money into building it up, it is crucial that you purchase coverage in the event that it is lost, stolen or damaged.
+Regardless of where you keep your inventory, if you have invested a lot of money into building it up, it's crucial that you purchase coverage in the event that it is lost, stolen or damaged.

-- Spoilage insurance: Some products such as frozen foods and even some cosmetics like lipstick can go bad when exposed to extreme temperatures.
-If a power outage caused your supply of frozen foods to thaw or if a failure of your air conditioning system caused your cosmetics to become ruined, spoilage insurance provides compensation for your losses.
+- Spoilage insurance: Some products, such as frozen foods and even some cosmetics like lipstick, can go bad when exposed to extreme temperatures.
+If a power outage caused your supply of frozen foods to thaw or if a failure of your air conditioning system caused your cosmetics to become ruined, spoilage insurance would provide compensation for your losses.

-- Inland marine insurance: Inland marine insurance can cover your property when it is in transit or off-premises, such as while you are taking it to someone’s home for a home party demonstration.
+- Inland marine insurance: This can cover your property when it is in transit or off-premises, such as while you are taking it to someone’s home for a home party demonstration.
 This coverage may be beneficial if your products hold significant value.

 It is a good idea to set your direct selling establishment up as a limited liability corporation to protect your personal finances from the risk of a liability lawsuit.
 It is equally important that you protect your business through commercial liability insurance.

 Most direct sellers face little risk of a lawsuit, and this would be reflected in lower rates for this insurance.
-Some coverage types that may be beneficial include the following:
+Some coverage types that may be beneficial include: